felipealencar/courses/README.md

 > 🇧🇷 [Leia em português](README.pt-BR.md)

-Repository with textbooks, slides and source code for the courses I teach at the **Federal Institute of Alagoas (IFAL) — Arapiraca Campus**.
+Repository with textbooks, slides and source code for the courses I teach.

 The repository is **organized by branches**: each course lives in its own branch and has a `README.md` that works as a **syllabus/teaching plan**,